 Food waste is mixed with other biodegradable materials to make sure that the best mix is reached.
 The material is checked for contaminants and then fed into a digester to create digestate and biogas.

 The digestate can be stored and separated into solid (for further processing and application to land) or liquid (which can be used on land as a bio fertiliser) fractions.

 The biogas – a mixture of methane and carbon dioxide – is stored either to be refined further or used directly for a number of applications.

 The Garden Waste Journey

 Garden waste collected at the kerbside and at the HWRCs is taken to an open windrow composting facility in Pitsea.
-Here it is processed and turned into high quality compost.
+Here it is turned into high quality compost.

-If you are registered for the garden waste collection, you can help by ensuring that non-compostable items such as plant pots and plastic bags are not put in with your garden waste.
+If you are registered for the garden waste collection, you can help by making sure that non-compostable items, such as plant pots and plastic bags, are not put in with your garden waste.